-43 "Somalia's NISA and CIA: An Effective Partnership Against AlQaeda", Mareeg, 3 February 2013.
+&lt;sup>43 "Somalia's NISA and CIA: An Effective Partnership Against AlQaeda", Mareeg, 3 February 2013.

-44 Letter to the Coordinator of the Monitoring Group, 1 June 2011.

-Group understands that these two U.S.-based private air companies operate flights to Somalia on behalf of the U.S. Government in support of Somali security sector institutions.
+from Djibouti and bound for Bosaso and Galkayo, and sometimes Mogadishu.
+In response to its enquiry sent on 1 June 2011 by the Permanent Mission of the United States to the United Nations, 44 the Monitoring Group understands that these two U.S.-based private air companies operate flights to Somalia on behalf of the U.S. Government in support of Somali security sector institutions.

-- 91. More specifically, Prescott Support Co. conducted 50 flights between 14 September 2010 and 9 November 2012 with a Lockheed L-100-30 Hercules (382G) bearing United States registration N-3755P (see annex 6.2.d.).
-Considering the average payload of this aircraft, the delivery capacity of these flights amounts to about 1,000 tons of equipment and supplies. - 92.
+- 92. More specifically, Prescott Support Co. conducted 50 flights between 14 September 2010 and 9 November 2012 with a Lockheed L-100-30 Hercules (382G) bearing United States registration N-3755P (see annex 6.2.d.).
+Considering the average payload of this aircraft, the delivery capacity of these flights amounts to about 1,000 tons of equipment and supplies. - 93.
 The Monitoring Group observed that, between November 2012 and December 2012, the main base of the Puntland Intelligence Service located north of Galkayo has upgraded its facilities with two additional buildings, as illustrated by the photographs below.